 Mary Davis Fellowship in Public Service was established in recognition of Whittier College’s commitment to providing an outstanding education to its students by Mary Davis.

-- Women students with First-year, Sophomore or Junior standing
+- Sophomore or junior standing

 - Open to students of any major or academic program